Chad-Mowbray/basicServer/README.md

 9. Using Components with Known Vulnerabilities
 10. Insufficient Logging and Monitoring

+Feel free to peruse the list to get a feel for what you're up against (or working with).
 We're going to spend today worrying about SQL Injection and Cross-Site Scripting.

 ## SQL Injection
 Always Sanitize Your Inputs.
 We are already familiar with basic SQL commands, such as this fine query that returns everything in the "users" table: